The following programs are not available at this time.

 Collaborative Biomedical Research Award (CoBRA)

 The UT Dallas Collaborative Biomedical Research Award (CoBRA) grant program is a funding mechanism designed to stimulate interdisciplinary research collaborations between faculty at UT Dallas and the UT Southwestern Medical Center (UTSW) that will lead to external funding.
-Supported and led by the Office of Research, this program will be offered annually pending the availability of resources.
+Supported and led by the Office of Research and Innovation, this program will be offered annually pending the availability of resources.
 Successful proposals will include faculty members serving as PIs from both UT Dallas and UTSW.

 Major Extramural Grant Award (MEGA)